Back to Guides

 Application fee

 This fee goes by many different names including: establishment fee, set-up/start-up fee, or application fee.
 Essentially this fee is a one-off cost for applying for a home loan.
-The cost of an application fee varies depending on the lender (anywhere from $150 to $600), but Tiimely charges no application fee at all.
+The cost of an application fee varies depending on the lender (anywhere from $150 to $600), but Tiimely Own home loans have no application fee at all.

 Valuation fee

 When you apply for a home loan, your lender will obtain a valuation of the property you are looking at buying.
 A valuation determines the value of your property, which in turn helps the lender determine your Loan-to-value Ratio (LVR).
 Your lender will use your LVR to determine whether you will need to pay Lenders’ Mortgage Insurance (LMI), i.e. if your LVR is higher than 80% of the property’s value, you will probably need to pay LMI.
-A valuation can cost you between $100 to $350, but Tiimely Home absorb this fee (if you decide to get a loan with us).
+A valuation can cost you between $100 to $350, but with a Tiimely Own home loan, we absorb this fee.

 Preparation of mortgage docs

 A preparation of mortgage documents fee covers the cost of preparing your loan documents.
-Lenders will sometimes include the document preparation fee under other costs (e.g. the application fee or conveyancing fees), but because we do everything online, Tiimely Home don’t need to charge this fee at all.
+Lenders will sometimes include the document preparation fee under other costs (e.g. the application fee or conveyancing fees), but with a Tiimely Own home loan, we don’t charge this fee at all.

 Monthly service fee

 A monthly service fee is charged to cover the administration costs of your loan.
 You’ll need to pay this fee every month for the life of your loan.
-As with other ongoing fees, Tiimely Home don’t charge you a monthly service fee for your home loan.
+For customers with our Tiimely Own home loan product with an offset facility (including customers who need to borrow more than 80% of the security value) there is a monthly fee of $15 per month.

 Redraw fee

 If you were to redraw from your home loan after paying some additional repayments, you may incur a fee.
-Some lenders (like Tiimely Home) offer free redraw on your home loan, but other lenders do charge for this feature.
+Other lenders charge for this feature, however, a Tiimely Own home loan, like some lenders, offer a free redraw facility.

 Extra repayment charges

 Just like a redraw fee, some lenders will charge you if you wish to make extra repayments on your home loan to try and pay it off quicker.
-The cost will vary depending on your lender, but, you guessed it, Tiimely Home doesn’t charge a fee for this (we just have an annual maximum of $20,000 p.a. extra repayments for fixed rate loans)
+The cost will vary depending on your lender, but, with a Tiimely Own home loan, we don’t charge a fee for this (we just have an annual maximum of $20,000 p.a. extra repayments for fixed rate loans)

-An offset account is an optional feature you can have on your home loan.
-The offset account is linked to your home loan and the interest you earn from the offset account is subtracted from the interest you pay on your loan balance.
-Some lenders will charge you a fee for this feature, or they will increase the interest rate of the home loan to compensate for the cost.
-Tiimely Home charges $10 per month, but gives you the exact same interest rate.
+An offset facility is a feature that allows you to link up to 6 offset accounts to your home loan and the interest you earn from these accounts is subtracted from the interest you pay on your loan balance.
+Some lenders will increase the interest rate of the home loan to compensate for the cost.

 For more info on offset accounts, check out: What’s an offset account?